csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 linear.
 The time complexity of linear programming is polynomial in the number of variables.
 Linear programming is probably the most widely studied and broadly useful class of

 optimization problems.
-It is a special case of the more general problem of **convex opti- mization**, which allows the constraint region to be any convex region and the objective toCONVEX
+It is a special case of the more general problem of **convex optimization**, which allows the constraint region to be any convex region and the objective toCONVEX

 OPTIMIZATION